Making Referrals in Stellic

 What are the benefits of sending referrals in Stellic instead of by email?

-You can use Stellic to connect a student with another advisor or office.
-By using Stellic instead of email, you can help to keep information about a student’s activities, interests, and context all in one place.
-This is helpful to the student, so that they have one place to reference to find names or details from past meetings, and to other advisors who might be new to an office or might benefit from having more context about a student.
-Stellic makes it possible to restrict the visibility of information in referrals—if you’re sharing something that only the parties involved need to see, you can always change the setting accordingly.
+Using Stellic instead of email allows advisors to keep information about a student’s activities, interests, and context in one place.
+This is helpful to the student, so that they have one point of reference to find details from past meetings, and to other advisors who might be new to an office or might benefit from having more context about a student.
+Stellic makes it possible to restrict the visibility of information in referrals—if you’re sharing something that only the parties involved need to see, you can always change the visibility setting accordingly.

 What happens if someone refers a student to me in Stellic?

-Which units are currently available to receive referrals in Stellic?
+Which units are currently receiving referrals in Stellic?

 In the initial phases of our Stellic implementation, not all units will immediately be available.
-For the fall of 2024, we have focused on onboarding those who work most closely with first-year students.
-Most of the users who are actively taking referrals are located in schools that have first-year students, though a few other central units are also prepared to be active system users.
+For the Spring 2025, we have focused on onboarding those who work most closely with undergraduate students.
+Most of the users who are actively taking referrals are located in schools that have undergraduate students, though other central units are also prepared to be active system users.

 See this page for a list of these offices.